hbomb79/digital_website/HexSlide Readme.md

 ### Step 1
 First off, link the *hexslide.min.js* file from the downloaded .zip into your document.
 Move or copy the javascript file into your site directory *first*

-Then *link* the javascript document using
+Then *link* the Javascript document using

 <script src="hexslide.min.js"></script>